programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 * look at the GitHub repo version of your post to see whether your Markdown formatting looks right (click on the post file link inside the \_posts folder and scroll down to see your post)
 * use the "preview post" option
 {% include figure.html filename="groupblogging-preview-post.png" caption="Screenshot of how to preview a post" %}
 To see what your post looks like on the final website (i.e. incorporating any special design or functionality), you'll either need to [refer to the previous Jekyll lesson](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages) to learn to run your site locally, or wait until you're ready to publish.
-(There's a tool called Netlify that lets you see what your webpage will look like, but we only have it set up to work when you're moving your page to the live site—not when you're still drafting.)
+(There's a tool called Netlify that lets you see what your webpage will look like, but we only have it set up to work when you're moving your page to the live site, not when you're still drafting.)

 ## Reviewing and Publishing
 When you're ready to publish your work, you'll initiate a "pull request" and have your content "merged" into the public website by a reviewer, as described below.